5 7 To A Decimal

 The ability to convert fractions like 5/7 to decimals has numerous practical applications:

 • Calculating Percentages: If you need to calculate 5/7 of a quantity, converting it to a decimal (approximately 0.714) simplifies the calculation.
-Take this: finding 5/7 of 140 would be 140 * 0.714 ≈ 100.
+Here's one way to look at it: finding 5/7 of 140 would be 140 * 0.714 ≈ 100.

 • Engineering and Physics: Many engineering and physics calculations involve fractions, and converting them to decimals is necessary for computations using calculators or computers.